google-research/language/language/canine/README.md

 ## Contact us

-If you have a technical question regarding the dataset, code or publication, please send us email (see paper).
+If you have a technical question regarding the dataset, code, or publication, please send us email (see paper).